-- 1. Contact the Justice for Families Program at 202-307-6026 or at OVW.JFF@usdoj.gov prior to the application deadline stating that the applicant is experiencing unforeseeable technical issues and provide a phone number and/or email address where the applicant can be reached; and - 2.
-Contact the technical support number above prior to the application submission deadline.
+- contact the Disability Grant Program Specialist at (202) 307-6026 or OVW.Disabilities@usdoj.gov prior to the application deadline stating that they are experiencing unforeseeable technical issues and provide a phone number and/or email address where the applicant can be reached; and - 2. contact the technical support number above prior to the application submission deadline.

-Within 24 hours after the deadline, the applicant must again contact the Justice for Families Program at 202-307-6026 or at OVW.JFF@usdoj.gov to request permission to submit the application.
+Within 24 hours after the deadline, the applicant must again contact the Disability Grant Program Specialist at (202) 307-6026 or OVW.Disabilities@usdoj.gov to request permission to submit the application.
 At that time, the applicant will be required to email the complete grant application and DUNS number, and provide the Grants.gov Help Desk tracking number(s).
 After OVW reviews all of the information submitted and verifies the technical issues were unforeseeable with the Help Desk, OVW will contact the applicant to either approve or deny the request to submit a late application.
 If the technical issues cannot be verified as unforeseeable, the application will be rejected as late.